Alan Turing: University and work on computability

+In 1929 Turing and his friend Christopher Morcom applied for scholarships at Trinity College, Cambridge.
+Morcom, who was successful, had various advantages over Turing – he was nearly a year older, and both his father and brother had studied at Trinity.
+However, he died three months after the offer was made.
+Turing, on the other hand, was unsuccessful, but sat the King's College, Cambridge Scholarship Examination in Mathematics in 1930.
+King's reserved most of its places for Etonians (there was a historic link with Eton as a feeder institution), making the exam very competitive for candidates from other schools.
+However, its examiners had a slightly different slant to those in other colleges.
+Hodges describes the King's examiners as looking for "a spark of originality" and notes that the papers were "notorious for their unorthodox questions".

-After graduating from Sherborne, Turing applied for several Cambridge colleges scholarships, including Trinity and King's, eventually earning an £80 per annum scholarship (equivalent to about £4,300 as of 2023) to study at the latter.
-There, Turing studied the undergraduate course in Schedule B from February 1931 to November 1934 at King's College, Cambridge, where he was awarded first-class honours in mathematics.
+Turing was awarded an exhibition (a lower-value scholarship) worth £80 per annum (equivalent to about £4,300 as of 2023).
+His undergraduate studies at Cambridge were from February 1931 to November 1934.
+He studied "Schedule B" of the Mathematical Tripos course.
+He was awarded first-class honours in mathematics.
 His dissertation, On the Gaussian error function, written during his senior year and delivered in November 1934 proved a version of the central limit theorem.
 It was finally accepted on 16 March 1935.
 By spring of that same year, Turing started his master's course (Part III)—which he completed in 1937—and, at the same time, he published his first paper, a one-page article called Equivalence of left and right almost periodicity (sent on 23 April), featured in the tenth volume of the Journal of the London Mathematical Society.
 Later that year, Turing was elected a Fellow of King's College on the strength of his dissertation where he served as a lecturer.
 However, unknown to Turing, the version of the theorem he proved in his paper had already been proven by Jarl Waldemar Lindeberg in 1922.
 Despite this, the committee found Turing's methods original and so regarded the work worthy of consideration for the fellowship.
 Abram Besicovitch's report for the committee went so far as to say that if Turing's work had been published before Lindeberg's, it would have been "an important event in the mathematical literature of that year".